GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/4-extend-interface.md

 }
 ```

 6. Finally, resolve the last errors in the code.
-The `dessert1` variable declaration is raising an error, but the call to the ``tooManyScoops`` function looks good.
+The `dessert1` variable declaration is raising an error, but the call to the `tooManyScoops` function looks good.
 Why?
-The tooManyScoops function is still using `IceCream` as its parameter type so it is only expecting the first two properties.
-The terms of the code contract have been met.
+The `tooManyScoops` function is still using `IceCream` as its parameter type so it is only expecting the first two properties.
+The terms of this code contract have been met.
 Correct the errors in the variable declaration statements by adding a value for the required `sauce` property.

 ```typescript
 let dessert1 = new SundaeOrder('vanilla', 3, 'strawberry');